eeue56/elm-all-dict/README.md

 ## EveryDict

-EveryDict is special.
-It uses a custom implementation of `toString` in order to allow functions to be used as keys.
+EveryDict uses a custom implementation of `toString` in order to allow functions to be used as keys.
 The current implementation of `toString` doesn't actually work properly when functions are defined in the format

 ```javascript
 var f = function() ...
 ```

 This is down to the fact `toString` uses the `.name` of the functions - this is obviously not defined when using the variable binding to anonymous functions that is common in JS.

-I'm not sure if I can recommend this for use in production or not.
-It seems pretty breakable and dodgy, but maybe it's not.